Disservin/fastchess/man.md

     It is also possible that the latency is negative, due to different measurement methods or missing synchronization of the clocks between different threads.

+- -testEnv
+    Specifies that the program is running in a test environment (OpenBench/Fishtest).
+This will change some outputs/settings.

 - -draw movenumber=NUMBER movecount=COUNT score=SCORE
     Enables draw adjudication based on number of moves, move count, and score threshold.